 Part of what makes both residential and commercial historic districts unique and cohesive is the complementary building massing, setbacks, and façade composition of buildings within the district.
 Buildings that deviate from the norms of the surrounding district often appear out of place and may obstruct historic, character defining elements of the district.
-Therefore, when infill and new construction is necessary within historic districts, conforming to the norms set by surrounding buildings in terms of massing, setback, and façade composition becomes important so that the integrity of the neighboring buildings is preserved.
+The National Trust for Historic Preservation and the Secretary's Standards provide guidance for infill and new construction in historic districts, stating that infill and new construction conform to the norms set by surrounding historic resources in terms of massing, setback, and facade composition.
+These elements are important to preserve the historic character of the district.